mojtabaraouf/HDGAS/README.md

 # HDGAS
- New Hydrodynamic Simulation: Hydrodynamic simulations of the Disk of Gas Around Supermassive black holes
+ Hydrodynamic simulations of the Disk of Gas Around Supermassive black holes

 A description of the model and its default calibration results can be found in [Raouf et al. (2023)]((https://ui.adsabs.harvard.edu/abs/2023MNRAS.524..786R/abstract).